Why people hire reputation management companies

 It’s important to note that individual online reputation management services aren’t for everyone.
 Even offerings on the cheaper side of the spectrum can be too expensive for most people.
 Then again, just because something costs a lot doesn’t mean it will be effective.

 That said, individuals who will truly benefit from reputation management are those with the most to lose from a damaged image.
 This group includes: CEOs, executives, company founders, celebrities, philanthropists, politicians and financial services professionals.
 This list is far from exhaustive, but you get the idea.

 The vast majority of people who look into ORM for individuals ultimately end up choosing a simplified DIY solution that costs less.
 However, those individuals who can afford an enterprise-level offering are primarily concerned with the following issues:

 - Misrepresented legacy

 - Underrepresented digital presence

-At the risk of oversimplifying things, here are a few common strategies ORM firms might deploy to address those issues:
+At the risk of oversimplifying things, here are a few common strategies reputation management companies might deploy to address those issues: